sanbotto/heira/README.md

 ## Environment Variables

-See `contracts/.env.example`, `frontend/.env.example`, and `backend/.env.example` for required environment variables.
+See `contracts/.env.example` and `frontend/.env.example` for required environment variables.
+The frontend now handles all API functionality, and the keeper worker has its own configuration in `workers/keeper/wrangler.toml`.

 ## Development